damgat/damgat/README.md

 ### Who am I?

-A Javascript enthusiast who is keen in the React library along with its ecosystem (Redux, Formik, npm, Webpack, Sass).
-I also know the basics of Typescript, allowing me to create scalable and easier to maintain applications.
+A Javascript enthusiast who is keen in the React library along with its ecosystem and tools (Redux, Router, Formik, npm, Webpack, Sass).
+I also know the basics of Typescript, allowing me to create scalable and easier to maintain JS applications.
 My goal is to be a Frontend Developer.

 ---